Worldsmythe/FoxTweaks/README.md

 ### Better You

-Replace the AI's pronouns with more appropriate ones.
-Covers the following cases:
+Replace pronouns and fix capitalization for better narrative flow.
+Supports two types of replacements:

+**Replacements** (applied outside dialogue only):
 - "me" -> "you"
 - "mine" -> "yours"
 - "Me" -> "You"
 - "Mine" -> "Yours"

+**Patterns** (applied everywhere, including dialogue boundaries):
 - ". you" -> ".
 You"
-- '". you" -> '".
-You"
+- '." you' -> '."
+You'

 ### Narrative Checklist